Richard Farr is an author, teacher, and philosopher.

 Click on any cover image for more information.

-At each separate page for The Babel Trilogy (The Fire Seekers / Ghosts in the Machine / Infinity's Illusion) you will find the end-notes from the published books.
-Subjects range from Sherlock Holmes and philosophical zombies to some lamentable aspects of the history of psychiatry and what Socrates might have said to the Archangel Raphael in the Garden of Eden.
+At each page for The Babel Trilogy (The Fire Seekers + Ghosts in the Machine + Infinity's Illusion) you'll find the end-notes from the published books.
+Subjects range from Sherlock Holmes and philosophical zombies to what Socrates might have said to the Archangel Raphael in the Garden of Eden.

-At the page for Emperors of the Ice you can find more than you probably ever wanted to know about the history of scurvy, or listen to Richard on YouTube talking about Scott and the changing meaning of heroism in our culture.
+At the page for Emperors of the Ice you can find more than you probably ever wanted to know about the history of scurvy, and listen to Richard talk about Scott and the changing meaning of heroism in our culture.